 White Lobster Mushrooms

-- Like plenty of mushrooms, dried lobsters can become bitter when used in excess
+- Dried lobsters can become bitter if used in excess.

-- Since lobster mushrooms are mild tasting, try mixing them with other mushrooms when cooking for a little variety.
+- Since lobsters are mild tasting, try mixing them with other mushrooms or cooking like potatoes.

 - Wild Mushroom Conserve